lmweber/Jackson-periodontal-disease/README.md

 ## Supplementary information on statistical analysis

-A Supplementary Information document with additional details on the statistical analysis will be published with the online version of the paper.
+A Supplementary Information document with additional details on the statistical analysis is available with the online version of the paper.